 The course begins with a review of rival macroeconomic theories, intended to bring you up to speed on the macroeconomic debates from before the 1980s.
-For this topic you should also thoroughly revise the ISLM model and the AS/AD models from prelims.
-The course continues with more recent material intended to bring you up to date with modern maroeconomic thought: investment; consumption; unemployment; monetary and fiscal policy; the open economy; real business cycles and new-Keynesican macroeconomics, and economic growth.
+For this topic you should also thoroughly revise the ISLM model and the ASAD models from prelims.
+The course continues with more recent material intended to bring you up to date with modern macroeconomic thought on investment; consumption; unemployment; monetary and fiscal policy; the open economy; business cycles; and economic growth.